 AIR's educational assessment work in developing countries helps governments determine what students should know and be able to do in relation to standards and curriculum.

-Our work includes formative, summative, diagnostic, and international assessment, and is used to measure student or system performance.
+The organization's work includes formative, summative, diagnostic, and international assessment, and is used to measure student or system performance.
 It is also used for accountability at the school or district level.

 Education Systems Reform